Ruelle's inequality in negative curvature: Geodesic flow and Lyapunov exponents

 \subsection{Ruelle's inequality and Pesin's formula}

-Let $X$ be a complete Riemannian manifold satisfying the assumptions of Theorems \ref{thm1} and \ref{thm2}.
+Let $X$ be a complete Riemannian manifold satisfying the assumptions of Theorem \ref{thm1}.
 By simplicity we will always consider in the proofs an ergodic $(g^{t})$-invariant probability measure $\mu$.
 The proofs of the theorems in the non-ergodic case are consequence of the ergodic decomposition of such a measure.
 We can also assume that $g=g^{1}$ is an ergodic transformation with respect to $\mu$.
-If it is not the case, then we can choose an ergodic-time $\tau$ for $\mu$ (see \cite[Theorem 3.2]{MR536988}) and prove Theorem \ref{thm1} and Theorem \ref{thm2} for the map $g^{\tau}$.
-The validity of Theorems \ref{thm1} and \ref{thm2} for $g^{\tau}$ implies the validity of both theorems for $g$ since $h_{\mu}(g^{\tau})=\tau h_{\mu}(g)$ and the Lyapunov exponents of $g^{\tau}$ are $\tau$-multiples of the Lyapunov exponents for $g$.
+If it is not the case, then we can choose an ergodic time $\tau$ for $\mu$ (see \cite[Theorem 3.2]{LoSc}) and prove Theorem \ref{thm1} and Theorem \ref{thm2} for the map $g^{\tau}$.
+The validity of Theorem \ref{thm1} and Theorem \ref{thm2} for $g^{\tau}$ implies the validity of both theorems for $g$ since $h_{\mu}(g^{\tau})=\tau h_{\mu}(g)$ and the Lyapunov exponents of $g^{\tau}$ are $\tau$-multiples of the Lyapunov exponents for $g$.